 - Content with Reader Group Restrictions will not be visible in any way to the public.

-- Individuals will log in to reader accounts (which have membership to one or more reader groups) so they can see the private content.
+- Individuals will log in to reader accounts (which have membership to one or more reader groups) to view the private content.

 For this configuration, you'll want to: